 ________________________________________

-Ring of Mischief (Rare): Dexterity +1
+Ring Of Mischief (Rare): Dexterity +1

 ________________________________________

 Damn it.
-Same restriction.
+Of course.
+Same rule.

 ________________________________________